US grounds some Boeing MAX planes for safety checks after cabin emergency | Business

 US grounds some Boeing MAX planes for safety checks after cabin emergency

-Social media posts showed oxygen masks deployed and a portion of the aircraft's side wall missing.
+Social media posts of the Alaska Airlines jet showed oxygen masks deployed and a portion of the aircraft's side wall missing.
 A section of the fuselage reserved for the optional door had vanished, leaving a neat door-shaped gap.
 The seat next to the panel, which contained an ordinary window, had been unoccupied.

 Emma Vu, a passenger on the Alaska flight, told CNN she awoke to the plane "just falling, and I knew it was not just normal turbulence because the masks came down and that's when the panic definitely started to set in."
 The extra door is typically installed by low-cost airlines using extra seats that require more paths for evacuation.
 However, those doors are permanently "plugged," or deactivated, on jets with fewer seats, including those of Alaska Airlines.

 The fuselage for Boeing 737s is made by Kansas-based Spirit AeroSystems, which separated from Boeing in 2005.
 Spirit manufactured and installed the particular plug door that suffered the blowout, a source told Reuters on Saturday.
 The company did not respond to a request for comment.
-The FAA said its inspection directive covers 171 MAX 9 airplanes but did not say how many planes need new inspections or what the precise inspection requirements are.
+The FAA said its inspection directive covers 171 MAX 9 airplanes but did not say what the precise inspection requirements are.

 Some foreign regulators including China sought details on the incident, a person familiar with the matter said.
 Bloomberg reported earlier that China, the first country to ground MAX flights in 2019, was considering whether to take action.
 MAX planes were grounded worldwide for 20 months following the crashes in Ethiopia and Indonesia linked to poorly designed cockpit software.

+Alaska said the travel disruptions from the grounding is expected to last through at least mid-week.
 Alaska said earlier it had voluntarily grounded its fleet of 65 Boeing MAX 9 jets for checks.
-It said 18 planes were inspected during recent maintenance and are cleared for flight, while the remaining inspections are expected to take several days.
-United said it suspended service on about 45 MAX 9s for inspections and expected 60 flight cancellations Saturday.
+United said it suspended service on about 45 MAX 9s for inspections but had resumed flights with 33 airplanes.

 Boeing is awaiting certification of its smaller MAX 7 and larger MAX 10 which are needed to compete with the Airbus A321neo model.
 Boeing has suffered numerous production issues on the MAX planes in the years since the crashes.
 Last week, Boeing said it was urging airlines to inspect all 737 MAX airplanes for a possible loose bolt in the rudder control system.